lightwisters/lin/README.md

 Each of the cases above involves bad practises that is listed in the programmer's guide book. **Don't Repeat Yourselves (DRY)** principle is well-known and established, as is **Keep It Simple, Stupid (KISS)**.

-Our object with LIN is simple.
+Our objectives with LIN is simple.
 - Language and application independence.
 - Allow anyone to create configuration files without repeating useless syntax.
 - Keep syntax to a minimum to maximise readability.
 - Allow configurations to be streamed, compressed and encrypted for machine-to-machine communications.

-In short, we want human programmers to workless to achieve the same result, and machines to use less resources when synchronising configurations.
+In short, we want human programmers to work less to achieve the same result, and machines to use less resources when synchronising configurations.

 We want to be lazy.
 This is what you can expect to write using LIN